The Cyan Language: Future Enhancements

+This sections describes a possible future feature of Cyan, the possibility of adding methods to an object.

-Prototype {\tt Any} (Section~\ref{any}) defines a grammar method for dynamically adding methods to prototypes.
-It is necessary to specify each selector, the types of all parameters, the return value type, and the method body.
-This grammar method has the signature \begin{cyan} public fun (addMethod: (selector: String ( param: (Any)+ )? )+ (returnType: Any)? body: ContextObject) \end{cyan}
+We add a grammar method to prototype {\tt Any} (Section~\ref{any}) for dynamically adding methods to prototypes.
+It is necessary to specify each keyword, the types of all parameters, the return value type, and the method body.
+This grammar method has the signature \begin{cyan} func (addMethod: (keyword: String ( param: (Any)+ )? )+ (returnType: Any)? body: Any) \end{cyan}

-Suppose we want to add a {\tt print} method dynamically to prototype {\tt Box}: \begin{cyan} object Box public fun get -> Int [ return value ] public fun set: (:other Int) [ value = other ] private :value Int = 0 end \end{cyan} We want to add a {\tt print} method to every object created from {\tt Box} or that has already been created using this prototype using {\tt new} or {\tt clone} (with the exception to those objects that have already added a {\tt print} method to themselves).
-This method, if textually added to {\tt Box}, would be \begin{cyan} public fun print [ Out println: get ] \end{cyan}
+Suppose we want to add a {\tt print} method dynamically to prototype {\tt Box}: \begin{cyan} object Box func get -> Int { return value } func set: (Int other) { value = other } var Int value = 0 end \end{cyan} We want to add a {\tt print} method to every object created from {\tt Box} or that has already been created using this prototype using {\tt new} or {\tt clone} (with the exception to those objects that have already added a {\tt print} method to themselves).
+This method, if textually added to {\tt Box}, would be \begin{cyan} func print { Out println: get } \end{cyan}

 Note that {\tt Any} already defines a {\tt print} method.
 However, the method {\tt print} we define has a behavior different from that of the inherited method.